Brewing a pour-over coffee means that you are brewing coffee by yourself, pouring over coffee with your own hands.

 About the Pour-Over Coffee ratio

 Like a standard one, I tend to use a pour-over ratio of 60g/l.
-I always make a V60 at home and my starting point is about 18 grams in and 300 grams out in a range of total time of extraction between 2.40 minutes and 3.30.
+I always make a V60 at home and my starting point is about 18 grams in and 300 grams out in a range of total time of extraction between 2.20 minutes and 2.40.
 This is just the ratio I prefer and not a must-do.it.
-Keep in mind that different variables are going to affect your total time, but one thing above all: the processing method (washed coffee and natural coffee are extracted with a total time that differs slightly).
+Keep in mind that different variables are going to affect your total time, but one thing above all: the grinding size.

 Anyway, these are the steps that I follow every first time I try a new coffee: